petter/swe-bench-english-norwegian/README.md

 - Each issue has a 10-minute timeout
 - Parsing JSON events from OpenCode to track token usage in real-time

+After OpenCode completes:
+1. The agent's changes are captured as a git diff
+2. Test patches from the dataset are applied (if present)
+3. FAIL_TO_PASS and PASS_TO_PASS tests are executed
+4. An LLM reviews the solution and provides detailed feedback
+5. All results are saved to JSON files for analysis

 This means each task gets its own isolated execution environment where OpenCode operates directly within the repository context, just like a developer would work in that directory.

 The JSON events from OpenCode are parsed and stored along with the full output for analysis.
 Token usage is extracted from `usage` or `token_usage` events in the JSON stream.
 The config file is automatically cleaned up after execution.

+### Results Format

+Each run produces:
+- Individual result files: `results/<instance_id>.json` containing:
+  - OpenCode execution details (stdout, stderr, exit code)
+  - Token usage
+  - Test evaluation results (pass/fail counts)
+  - LLM evaluation (scores, reasoning, potential issues)
+  - Full test output
+- Summary file: `results/summary.json` with aggregate statistics

 ### Requirements

 - OpenCode must be installed and available in your PATH
 - The script will invoke `opencode run --format json` with the problem statement for each issue
+- Optional: Set `OPENROUTER_API_KEY` for LLM-based evaluation